Breakfast / Brunch

 Classic Homemade Cinnamon Rolls

 Whether it's Christmas, Easter, or Sunday morning, homemade cinnamon rolls guarantee everyone makes it to the table for breakfast.
 The secret to this recipe is rolled oats.
-These give your cinnamon rolls an earthy, nutty flavor that you don't get other recipes.
+These give your cinnamon rolls an earthy, nutty flavor that you don't get from other recipes.
 Drizzled with a vanilla bean frosting, these tender cinnamon rolls are the ultimate comfort food.